Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

    saqc.fromConfig(configpath, [data, maint])

-To configure `saqc` to execute the above data preparation steps, the config file would have to look as follows:
+To configure `saqc` to execute the above data processing and flagging steps, the config file would have to look as follows:

 .. literalinclude:: ../ressources/data/hydro_config.csv